jiapulidoar/FuturePresentation/source.md

 V:
 ### Differences between Classical computers and quantum computers

-  > <!-- .element: class="fragment" data-fragment-index="1"-->

-More information on [Wikipedia](https://en.wikipedia.org/wiki/Space_Invaders) <!-- .element: class="fragment" data-fragment-index="1"-->

 V:
 ### Classical Computers
-  >Classical computers and quantum computers are that classical theory of computation are based on binary units of information called bits that can either been ‘1’ or ‘0’ and ‘true’ or ‘false’.
+  > The Classical theory of computation is based on binary units of information called bits that can either been ‘1’ or ‘0’ and ‘true’ or ‘false’.

 V:
 ## quantum computers